Do you have a clear picture of your current and future organizational structure?

 You never want to create roles and job descriptions based on who is on your team because people come and go.

-You want to create an organizational structure with roles and job descriptions based on what’s best for your business.
+You want to create roles and job descriptions based on what’s best for your business.
 What will help it run smoothly, efficiently, and most importantly, effectively.

-In case you were wondering, I used draw.io to create the functional org charts you see above.
-It's a free tool that's incredibly easy to use.
+(In case you were wondering, I used draw.io to create the functional org charts you see above.
+It's a free tool that's easy to use.)